easttennesseecc-star/Q-Top-Dog-IDE/MARKET_STRATEGY_DOCUMENTATION_INDEX.md

 ## 🎯 BOTTOM LINE

 These three documents provide **everything you need to**:
-- ✅ Understand Q-IDE's complete capabilities
+- ✅ Understand Top Dog's complete capabilities
-- ✅ Position Q-IDE in the market
+- ✅ Position Top Dog in the market
 - ✅ Justify pricing and positioning
 - ✅ Pitch to investors
 - ✅ Enable your sales team
 - ✅ Plan your marketing strategy
 - ✅ Execute go-to-market plan

-**Combined, they tell the complete story of why Q-IDE will become a $1.4-4.2B revenue company by Year 3.**
+**Combined, they tell the complete story of why Top Dog will become a $1.4-4.2B revenue company by Year 3.**

 ---